joekrinke15/CoronavirusTweetAnalysis/README.md

 # Coronavirus-Social-Networks
-A social network analysis of coronavirus communication on twitter.
+A social network analysis of coronavirus communication on Twitter.